mrkkrp/markkarpov.art/essay/real-realism.md

 One goal of real realism is to remind us that perception of reality is a great privilege, a miracle, the foundation for everything else.
-Another goal of real realism is to call for a reexamination of where we are going and what we want to do with the latest technological advances.
+Another goal of real realism is to call for a re-examination of where we are going and what we want to do with the latest technological advances.

 ## Reality and art